jlyman/react-native-rating-requestor/README.md

 As of version 2.0.0 this package is compatible with both iOS and Android.

+Peer dependencies and linking may be required, depending on your app and version of React Native.

 ## Releases

 For more details, see CHANGELOG.md.

+- 4.0.1 - Fix for missing `storeUrl`.
 - 4.0.0 - Minimum RN version compatibility now at 0.57+, use community AsyncStorage (props to [@imranariffin](https://github.com/imranariffin)), use iOS native review request dialog (props to [@jasonlfunk](https://github.com/jasonlfunk))
 - 3.2.1 - Remove unnecessary `console.log` call.
 Props to [@nlively](https://github.com/nlively)
 - 3.2.0 - Allow iOS country store and app name to be set.
 Props to [@andreleon](https://github.com/andreleon)